-In some apt news on creepy things this week, it would appear that the governor of spooky town, Tim Burton, is working on a new TV show that will focus on the lives of the Addams family.
+In some wonderful news on creepy things this week, it would appear that the governor of spooky town, Tim Burton, is working on a new TV show that will focus on the lives of the Addams family.
 Boo ya.

 In the collaboration of a lifetime between two greats, this will reportedly be the first live-action TV series Burton has produced.
 Following so many spin-offs of the 1938 comic book, this will also be the first time we see a modern interpretation of the gothic family through a first-person perspective, and in short-form no less.
 It has been confirmed that Burton will executive produce the series alongside Smallville developers and executive producers Alfred Gough and Miles Millar.
 Gough and Millar will be head writers on the TV series and serve as showrunners.
 As reported by Deadline, streaming platform Netflix has landed the project and naturally, were thrilled by it.